Colm O'Neill (Ballyclough Gaelic footballer): Minor and under-21

 O'Neill first came to prominence on the inter-county scene as a member of the Cork minor football team in 2005.
 He made his debut as a substitute in the first round of the provincial championship against Limerick.
-Cork narrowly won that game and later qualified for a Munster final showdown with Kerry.
+Cork won that game and later qualified for a Munster final showdown with Kerry.
 By that stage of the championship O'Neill had established himself as a key member of the starting fifteen.
 In an exciting game he ended up as Cork's top scorer with 2–3 and was a large factor in the 3–8 to 1–11 victory.
 It was also his first Munster minor winners' medal.
-Cork, however, were surprisingly defeated by Offaly in the subsequent All-Ireland quarter-final. and a point, Cork's defence of their provincial minor title ended with a semi-final defeat by Tipperary.
+Cork, however, were defeated by Offaly in the subsequent All-Ireland quarter-final.
+Cork's defence of their provincial minor title ended with a semi-final defeat by Tipperary.
 That same year O'Neill was drafted onto the Cork under-21 football team.
 He came on as a substitute in the Munster semi-final victory over Clare, however, he played no part in the subsequent Munster final triumph and All-Ireland semi-final defeat.

 In 2006 O'Neill was still eligible for the Cork minor team.
 In spite of scoring a goal and a point, Cork's defence of their provincial minor title ended with a semi-final defeat by Tipperary.
 Once again, O'Neill was drafted onto the Cork under-21 football team.
 He came on as a substitute in the Munster semi-final trouncing of Tipperary, however, his services were not required for the subsequent Munster final triumph and All-Ireland final defeat.